-The roofscape is a significant visual component of the development and can be seen from the surrounding suburbs of Edgecliff, Darling Point and Bellevue Hill.
+The roofscape is a significant visual component of the development and can be seen from the Lorscape should not present as an obtrusive and single unarticulated mass.
+The roof is to be designed to minimise the amenity impacts to surrounding residence of the surrounding residence of surrounding suburbs of Edgecliff, Darling Point and Bellevue Hill.
 These controls seek to reduce potential visual and amenity impacts of the roof top parking.